AI Workshop: learn to build apps with AI →

 CLI and Process Management: How to log an object in Node

-When you type console.log() into a JavaScript program that runs in the browser, that is going to create a nice entry in the Browser Console:
+When you type console.log() in a JavaScript program that runs in the browser, it creates a nice entry in the Browser Console:

 Once you click the arrow, the log is expanded, and you can clearly see the object properties: